Untitled+design.jpg

 5:2 Diet

 You eat normally for five days a week.
-For the remaining two days, you should restrict your caloric intake to between 500–600 calories daily.
+For the remaining two days, you should restrict your caloric intake to between 500–600 calories daily, incorporating Super Greens Powder to help meet your nutrient needs.

 Canva - Luggage Suitcase at an airport lobby.jpg